-If you are looking for some of the best ways and strategies to help you boost your running stamina, then you’re in the right place.
+If you’re looking for strategies to help you boost your running stamina, you’ve come to the right place.

 The Golden Rule – Take it One Step At a Time